googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

 - `ModelAdapter` is no longer used.
 In legacy NDB, this was passed to the Datastore RPC client so that calls to Datastore RPCs could yield NDB entities directly from Datastore RPC calls.
-AFAIK, Datastore no longer accepts an adapter for adpating entities.
+AFAIK, Datastore no longer accepts an adapter for adapting entities.
 At any rate, we no longer do it that way.
 - `Property._db_get_value` is no longer used.
 It worked directly with Datastore protocol buffers, work which is now delegated to `google.cloud.datastore`.
 - `Model._deserialize` is no longer used.
 It worked directly with protocol